natinium/social-api/README.md

-# Django Project Setup
+# Social media api with Django + DRF

 ## Overview
-This is a basic setup for a social media api Django project with a Git repository, and an initial app structure.
-Follow the steps below to get started.
+This project is a robust social media API built using Django and the Django REST Framework (DRF).
+It provides a foundation for creating a dynamic social media platform, enabling users to interact, share content, and engage with one another.
+Follow the steps below to get started with the development and implementation of your own social media API.

 ## Requirements
 - Python 3.10